Epson Sees Increased Email Conversion Rates and Cost Savings with a Customer Data Hub

 Epson wanted to implement a data strategy that elevated the quality of their customer data and would provide strong business intelligence across their global organization.

-Tealium’s Universal Data Hub empowered Epson to gain insights and take a global approach to using its data strategically in its marketing efforts.
+Tealium’s Customer Data Hub empowered Epson to gain insights and take a global approach to using its data strategically in its marketing efforts.

 By rolling out Tealium to 25 regions globally, Epson has gained efficiencies, improved its marketing decision-making, and increased its email conversion rate.

 “At the global scale, we have a lot of data that we collect.
 However, we need to be able to derive knowledge and intelligence from what we collect.
 We really needed a data structure that would let us make sense of what we were collecting,” says Nick Huang, Senior Web Analyst, Epson America.